Armaan137/web-crawler/README.md

 # C++ Web Crawler
+### Note: This is still incomplete, as I need to address concurrency issues.

 A lightweight, extensible web crawler written in modern C++ (C++20).
 It fetches web pages, extracts links, and collects metadata; useful for learning systems programming, networking, and search engine design.